jttoivon/data-analysis-with-python-spring-2019/project.rst

 In each category, in addition to textual feedback, give also a grade in the range 0, 1, ..., 5.
-The final grade for the project work will be the weighted average over the three categories, where category 1 has weight 3, and the others have weight 1.
+The final grade for the project work will be the weighted average over the two categories, where category 1 has weight 2, and the second has weight 1.
 More details can be found in the Moodle.
 You must get at least grade 1 for the project work.

 You have ten days to finish the project solutions and report